markteekman/tiny-code-snippets/README.md

 # Tiny Code

-Growing collection of Front-end Code Snippets (HTML, (S)CSS, JavaScript) to use as a reverence for common challenges and solutions.
+Growing collection of Front-end Code Snippets (HTML, (S)CSS, JavaScript) to use as a reference for common challenges and solutions.
 Most are simple to use and handy in a variaty of day to day use cases.

 ## Demo's
 Some Tiny Codes span over HTML, CSS and JavaScript, for those more visual examples I created some CodePens: